webis-de/archive-query-log/README.md

 ### Running Experiments on the AQL

-The data in the Archive Query Log is highly sensitive (still, you can [re-crawl everything from the Wayback Machine](#usage)).
-For that reason, we ensure that custom experiments or analyises can not leak sensitive data (please [get in touch](#contribute) if you have questions) by using [TIRA](https://tira.io) as a platform for custom analyses/experiments.
+The data in the Archive Query Log is highly sensitive (still, you can [re-crawl everything from the Wayback Machine](#crawling)).
+For that reason, we ensure that custom experiments or analyses can not leak sensitive data (please [get in touch](#contribute) if you have questions) by using [TIRA](https://tira.io) as a platform for custom analyses/experiments.
 In TIRA, you submit a Docker image that implements your experiment.
 Your software is then executed in sandboxed mode (without internet connection) to ensure that your software does not leak sensitive information.
 After your software execution finished, administrators will review your submission and unblind it so that you can access the outputs.
-Please refer to our [dedicated TIRA tutorial](integrations/tira/) as starting point for your experiments.
+Please refer to our [dedicated TIRA tutorial](integrations/tira/README.md) as starting point for your experiments.

 ## Crawling